Posted on behalf of Stephens, Anderson & Cummings on Sep 06, 2016 in Product Liability

 The NTSB will determine if a more extensive investigation is warranted, though two U.S. senators have called for a deeper probe into the incident.
 The senators noted that ammonium nitrate is used in construction, mining and agriculture and they want to prevent future crashes and explosions on highways.

 If you were injured in an accident due to faulty Takata airbags, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
-Contact the Takata airbag defect attorneys at Stephens, Anderson & Cummings to review your claim and find out if you could be awarded damages.
+Contact the personal injury attorneys in Fort Worth at Stephens, Anderson & Cummings to review your claim and find out if you could be awarded damages.